David Sims (biologist): Basking shark conservation

 Beginning in 1995 Sims studied the behavioural ecology of the plankton-feeding basking shark, the world's second largest fish.
 He showed from long-term field studies of behaviour and satellite tracking that basking sharks feed on specific assemblages of zooplankton and do not hibernate in winter, overturning an understanding which had stood for nearly 50 years.
 Sims' satellite tracking of basking sharks were some of the first long-term trackings of any shark species and contributed directly to successful conservation proposals to list basking sharks on Appendix II of the Convention for International Trade in Endangered Species (CITES) (Feb 2003) and the Convention for the Conservation of Migratory Species of Wild Animals (CMS) (Nov 2005).

-Basking sharks were also studied to find out how fish actually respond to variations in zooplankton prey density gradients in the ocean, showing basking sharks were useful as 'biological plankton recorders', results which were published in the journal Nature.
+Basking sharks were also studied to find out how fish respond to variations in zooplankton prey density gradients in the ocean, showing basking sharks were useful as 'biological plankton recorders', results which were published in the journal Nature.
 Results have demonstrated the biological significance of ocean fronts to predators, which have potential as candidates for high-seas protected areas.